mechazod/mechazod/README.md

 ### Hey everyone, I'm Mar Mejia

-Everyday I push myself to do discovering new possible oportunities to work on.
+Everyday I push myself to do discovering new possible opportunities to work on.

 - 🌱 I’m currently learning old build tools
 - ⚡ [LinkedIn](https://www.linkedin.com/in/mar-mejia-b3b160a0/)